 As Osho said in The Book of Secrets, the first of his many books of transcribed discourses, anyone can become a Buddha, for you are already a Buddha, only unaware.
 But “You are not already an Einstein.”
 To be like him, “First you will have to find the same parents, because the training begins in the womb,” which is impossible.
 “How can you find the same parents, the same date of birth, the same home, the same associates, the same friends?”
 So as individuals, we are all unique.
 As Osho said, “whatsoever you do, your past will be in it,” a past that cannot be repeated by anyone else in exactly the same way.
 On the other hand, anyone can become a Buddha, because all you need to do is uncover what is already there.

 On this menu, in order to help people know me a little better as a human being, I provide a page on a few of the kindred spirits whose lives and ideas have kept me company over the years.
-Most notably, these are Heraclitus, Johannes Kepler, Jan Ámos Komenský (Comenius), Isaac Newton, Charles Darwin, George and Mary Boole, Ada Lovelace, Charles Sanders Peirce, Pierre Teilhard de Chardin, Carl Gustav Jung, Albert Einstein, Erich Fromm, Joseph Campbell, Arthur Koestler, and David Bohm.
+Most notably, these are Heraclitus, Johannes Kepler, Jan Ámos Komenský (Comenius), Isaac Newton, Charles Darwin, George and Mary Boole, Ada Lovelace, Charles Sanders Peirce, Pierre Teilhard de Chardin, Carl Gustav Jung, Albert Einstein, Erich Fromm, Joseph Campbell, Arthur Koestler, David Bohm, and Vimala Thakar.

 To give the historical background to earlier attempts to solve the ultimate problem of human learning, I mention some of these influences in my book The Theory of Everything, adding a few other names, such as Roger and Francis Bacon, René Descartes, Leonhard Euler, and Ted Codd.
 There I also provide a short history of mathematical logic and scientific method, describing their weaknesses and how these are resolved with Integral Relational Logic.